 - In Super Smash Bros.
 Brawl: The Subspace Emissary, this occurs right before the final boss fight, when Sonic, the fastest playable character in the game, shows up out of nowhere with no notice whatsoever and damages Tabuu's butterfly wings, weakening his 'Off Waves' ability and allowing a battle with him without dying by default.

-- In Starflight (So old the Sega Genesis version was a re-release) you find yourself centuries Late to the Tragedy.
-You're from Planet Arth, whose star is about to collapse, on a mission to find a hospitable planet to which the populace can relocate.
-Along the way, adrift in deep space, you find a sleeper ship from Planet Earth...rendered inhospitable (see Apocalypse How, Class 5) long ago.
+- Starflight: You're from Planet Arth, whose star is about to collapse, on a mission to find a hospitable planet to which the populace can relocate.
+Along the way, adrift in deep space, you find a sleeper ship from Planet Earth... which was rendered inhospitable long ago.
 So long ago, in fact, that your culture lost all knowledge that your civilization originally came from Earth.
 Eventually you find Earth itself, and on its surface locate 'artifacts' in the form of newspapers vaguely describing its downfall.
-Eventually you have to use three artifacts together to stop a crystalline entity that was the cause of both Earth's downfall and the near destruction of your solar system.
+Eventually you have to use three actual artifacts together to stop a crystalline entity that was the cause of both Earth's downfall and the near destruction of your solar system.

 - Fallout: New Vegas: In the Honest Hearts DLC, you travel with a caravan through Zion Canyon towards New Canaan, only to find out from the locals that it was razed by the White Legs, who also slaughtered your fellow caravaneers.